meng3540/parallel-patterns-group-5/Optimization Method 1/Code Explanation.md

 ### 3. Optimized Kernel

-Each thread computes the convolution of a single pixel using the shared kernel:
+Every thread calculates the convolution of one pixel using the shared kernel:

 ```cpp
 __global__ void convolution_2D_kernel_opt(...) {